 Against this background, CLASSIEfier was born.
 CLASSIEfier is an algorithm designed to automatically classify grant applications, or indeed any relevant social sector data.
 Initially, CLASSIEfier classified against the CLASSIE taxonomy, but later versions of the algorithm now offer other dictionaries to classify against in addition to CLASSIE.

-CLASSIEfier 2.4 launched in 2020 and CLASSIEfier 3.0 launched in 2022, with the United Nations' Sustainable Development Goals (SDGs) incorporated.
+CLASSIEfier 2.4 launched in 2020 and CLASSIEfier 3.0 launched in 2022, embedding the United Nations Sustainable Development Goals (SDGs).
 Grantmakers can now use CLASSIEfier to track the progress of their own goals towards the SDGs.

 CLASSIEfier is an algorithm that reads a grant application – or any text related to the social sector – and predicts the main subjects, populations and SDGs involved.

-Initially, we considered using a machine learning algorithm to build CLASSIEfier, however, machine learning algorithms must be trained with a large set of already labelled applications to learn the representative writing patterns and vocabulary of each CLASSIE category - something that we didn't have when building the algorithm.
+Initially, we considered using a machine learning algorithm to build CLASSIEfier.
+However, such algorithms must be trained with a large set of pre-labelled applications to learn the representative writing patterns and vocabulary of each CLASSIE category – something that we didn't have when building the algorithm.

-Our testing has shown that at least 2000 applications per CLASSIE category are needed to generate good results.
-CLASSIE subject has 900+ categories, resulting in in more than 180,000 labelled applications needed.
-It is impractical to reach those kinds of targets by manually classifying the data.
+Our testing showed that at least 2000 applications per CLASSIE category were needed to generate good results.
+Each CLASSIE subject has 900+ categories, which meant that more than 180,000 labelled applications were needed.
+It was impractical to reach those kinds of targets by manually classifying the data.

 After extensive trials and research, we discovered that we could successfully extract keywords from the SmartyGrants database and create a controlled vocabulary to describe each CLASSIE category.
-We landed in creating an algorithm which follows a keyword-matching model to perform auto-classification.
+We landed on creating an algorithm that follows a keyword-matching model to perform auto-classification.